Music by

 That summer I went to the Aspen festival to be immersed in everything I could learn.
 Knowing only a bit of Mozart, I wasn't aware of the striking moment in Symphony No. 40 (the famous G minor symphony) when the last movement's main theme comes back as a loud unison tantrum, an atonal parody of itself.
 At 17, I didn't know about tone rows or atonality; it just sounded like crazy anarchy barely clinging to the rhythm and general contour of Mozart's theme.

 It turns out this big surprise uses 11 different pitches in a row, every note except the tonic.
 A wonderfully wacky idea struck my adolescent mind to write some variations on that phrase, making it the original theme itself, rather than just a rogue variant in a development section.
-I didn't know how, but I was determined to anyway, and it only took 50 years and a yearlong quarantine for a solution.
+I didn't know how to make this work, but I was determined to anyway, and it only took 50 years and a yearlong quarantine to find a solution.

-The result is a two-part invention beginning with a development of the first half of Mozart's phrase, then developing the second half of Mozart's phrase, leading to a climactic coming-together of the complete 11-tone surprise, where Mozart's full "anti-statement" is revealed as the full statement of the Invention's theme.
+The result is a two-part invention beginning with a development of the first half of Mozart's phrase, then developing the second half of Mozart's phrase.
+This leads to a climactic coming-together of the complete 11-tone surprise, where Mozart's full "anti-statement" is revealed as the full statement of the Invention's theme.

 home